 The Soviet Communist Party leader, Mr. Leonid Brezhnev, addressed the tenth Hungarian Communist Party Congress?

-The Soviet Communist Party leader, Mr. Leonid Brezhnev, addressed the tenth Hungarian Communist Party Congress in Budapest, Hungary, on Tuesday (24 November).
+Background: The Soviet Communist Party leader, Mr. Leonid Brezhnev, addressed the tenth Hungarian Communist Party Congress in Budapest, Hungary, on Tuesday (24 November).
 He said that recent agreements with West Germany created a basis for extending European co-operation.

 Mr. Brezhnev told the delegates the realistic policies adopted by the present West German Government had resulted in a Soviet-west German agreement being signed and one between West Germany and Poland being initialled.
 These created good prerequisites for extending peaceful co-operation among European States in a number of spheres and at the same time protected the legitimate interests of the German Democratic Republic (East Germany) and other Socialist countries.